 - Drag handle — Hover over a row to reveal the drag handle on the left.
 Use it to reorder labels within the tree.

-- Action buttons — Hover over a row to reveal three action icons: Edit, Delete, and Add sub-label.
+- Action buttons — Hover over a row to reveal three action buttons: Edit, Delete, and Add a sub-label.

 Searching labels